 Smashwords Introduces Preorder Distribution to Apple iBooks, Barnes & Noble and Kobo by Mark Coker at Smashwords

 Smashwords has launched a public beta of their new preorder feature, which allows a book to be distributed to Apple, Barnes & Noble and Kobo in advance of the official onsale date.
 Mark also notes preorder benefits and some ‘quick start’ tips for authors.

-The 11 Ingredients of a Sizzling Book Description by Mark Edwards at Catherine, Caffeinated
+by Mark Edwards at Catherine, Caffeinated

 The blurb that appears on your Amazon page is a vital marketing tool.
 Find out the must have elements to help your book sell like gangbusters!